Mandrill | Facts, Diet, Habitat & Pictures

 Appearance

 Mandrills are large and colorful primates with striking features.
 They have distinctive, brightly-hued faces with hues of blue and red.
-The rest of their body is covered in olive-green or brownish fur.
+The rest of mandrill’s body is covered in olive-green or brownish fur.

 Adult males have prominent, bright red noses.
 They possess a robust physique with strong limbs and a short tail.
 Mandrills are one of the most visually captivating primates, recognized for their unique facial coloration.